btcpayserver/magento2-plugin/README.md

 ## Which payment methods are supported?
 This depends on your configuration of BTCPay Server.
 All payment methods you have activated on BTCPay Server, will be available to the customer.

+## What isn't supported?
+- Only 1 domain name can be configured for BTCPay Server, so you cannot have multiple BTCPay Servers.
+The one is used for the whole Magento installation.

 ## Who has created this module?
 This module was created by Storefront, a small Magento integrator from Belgium with over 10 years experience.
 Visit our website at www.storefront.be to learn more about us.